The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Massachusetts, US

 English

-Jeffrey Bolton is a Pediatric Neurologist and a Pediatrics provider in Boston, Massachusetts.
+Jeffrey Bolton is a Neurologist practicing medicine in Boston, Massachusetts.
 Dr. Bolton is rated as an Advanced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-His top areas of expertise are Seizures, Epilepsy in Children, Epilepsy, and Generalized Tonic-Clonic Seizure.
-Dr. Bolton is currently accepting new patients.
+He is also highly rated in 49 other conditions, according to our data.
+His clinical expertise encompasses Seizures, Epilepsy, Epilepsy in Children, and Generalized Tonic-Clonic Seizure.

 Advanced in Juvenile Myoclonic Epilepsy